ioansx/agreement/README.md

 # agreement

+Unlade the responsibility of synchronizing with a backend API.
-This project aims to generate an API client for a backend API using WASM.
+Generate clients for a backend APIs using WASM.

 Goals:
 - auto-generated WASM client;